 The FSMA, 21 U.S.C.
 399d(b)(1) requires an employee who believes that he or she has been discharged or otherwise retaliated against by any person in violation of Section 399d(a) to file a complaint with the Secretary of Labor/OSHA not later than 180 days after the date the violation occurs or else all whistleblowing claims under the FSMA’s Whistleblower Protection provisions will be barred.

-Brian J. Graber, Ltd., a Chicago Food Safety Whistleblower lawyer drafts and files FSMA Whistleblower Complaints for clients who retain our legal services.
+Brian J Graber LLC, a Food Safety Whistleblower lawyer drafts and files FSMA Whistleblower Complaints for clients who retain our legal services.
 You should retain an experienced Food Safety Whistleblower lawyer to draft and file your complaint under the FSMA Whistleblower Provisions with OSHA.
 However, you can always file your own complaint with Secretary of Labor/OSHA at this link.

-Even if you failed to timely file an FSMA Whistleblower Complaint with the Secretary of Labor/OSHA within the 180 day statute of limitations, it is worth your while to consult with Brian J. Graber, Ltd., an experienced Chicago food safety whistleblower lawyer because you might have other claims for wrongful termination under the tort of retaliatory discharge and/or the Illinois Whistleblower Act which have a much longer statute of limitations.
+Even if you failed to timely file an FSMA Whistleblower Complaint with the Secretary of Labor/OSHA within the 180-day statute of limitations, it is worth your while to consult with Brian J Graber LLC, an experienced food safety whistleblower lawyer because you might have other claims for wrongful termination under the tort of retaliatory discharge and/or the Illinois Whistleblower Act which have a much longer statute of limitations.

 OSHA 210 Day “Kick-Out” Provision